Loading Events

 Woman with straight dark hair wearing a black turtleneck smiling in a softly lit room, photographed in black and white.

 Chloe is a mixed methods researcher with expertise in reproductive health, justice, and rights.
 She holds an MSc in Gender, Development, and Globalisation from the London School of Economics (LSE).
 Chloe has experience conducting and leading research on topics such as abortion and post-abortion care, health equity, and the intersection of technology and reproductive healthcare.
 She has contributed to impactful projects at MSI Reproductive Choices, the Global Fund for Women, and UNFPA.
-Chloe shares the Research and Engagement Lead role with Rebecca Blaylock, working to advance evidence-based reproductive health policies and practices.
+Chloe shares the Research and Engagement Lead role at British Pregnancy Advisory Service (BPAS) with Rebecca Blaylock, working to advance evidence-based reproductive health policies and practices.

 John Reynolds-Wright